Fibre cement: Material description

-The term "cement" originates from the Latin word "Caementum", which signifies chopped stone.
+The term cement originates from the Latin word caementum, which refers to chopped stone.
 Cement describes a substance which will react chemically with water and develop into a material as hard as stone.

 In fibre cement there is a fibre reinforcement, which contributes to making the fibre-cement material even stronger.
 Together with a carefully planned production process, fibre cement makes it possible to develop strong and long lasting construction materials.
 Today fibre cement is considered as a material physically suited for construction products such as cladding and roofing.
 It is primarily due to its function, performance and commercial value.

-Fibre cement flat sheet classified, by accredited laboratories, as Category A according to BS EN 12467:2012+A2:2018 Fibre-cement flat sheets – Product specification and test methods are sheets which are intended for applications where they may be subject to heat, high moisture and severe frost.
-While the best possible Reaction to Fire Classifications are A1 (construction applications) and A1Fl (flooring applications) respectively, both of which mean "non-combustible" according to EN 13501-1: 2007, as classified by a notified laboratory in Europe, some fibre cement boards only come with Fire Classification of A2 (limited combustibility) or even lower classifications, if they are tested at all.
+Although fiber cement flat sheet may be classified under EN 12467:2012+A2:2018 in Category A1 (non-combustible - construction applications), A1Fl (non-combustible - flooring applications) or A2 (limited combustibility), some fiber cement sheet does not test as well.
+Additionally, some products may not have been tested by any accredited lab at all.